AIPowerGrid/comfy-bridge/README.md

 A: No. Only jobs from the AI Power Grid network are processed.
 You control which models to host.

 **Q: What data is collected?**
-A: Only job processing metrics (for payments) and worker status.
+A: Only worker status and uptime metrics (for payments).
 No personal data or generated content is stored.

 ### 🐛 Troubleshooting